Anuri-ops/BlackOil-Simulation-Norne-OPM/README.md

 ### 1. Field Total Production
 ![Total Production](images/Total_Production_Plot1.png)
-**Interpretation:** Oil production peaked around timestep XXX, followed by a plateau and gradual decline.
+**Interpretation:** Oil production peaked around timestep 30 (circa 2002), followed by a plateau and gradual decline.
 Injection support can be correlated with this stabilization phase.

 ---